Sunday, September 19, 2021

 Online Shopping for School Nurse Office Supply Items

-Does your school school district have a business account with Amazon?
-Mine does and I love it!
-I order the majority of the school nurse office supplies from Amazon because the prices are reasonable and the shipping is FAST!
-On average items arrive within 3 days- sometimes 1 day and sometimes 2 days, but typically three business days.
-This is great because I can wait until the last minute, order items, receive them and have time to use them prior to their expiration date.
+Does your school district have a business account with Amazon?
+Mine does, and I love it!
+I order most of my school nurse office supplies from Amazon because the prices are reasonable and the shipping is FAST.
+On average, items arrive within three days—sometimes in just one or two days.
+This is great because I can order last-minute items, receive them quickly, and have time to use them before they expire.
 View all of The School Nurse's shopping idea lists today.

-Why reinvent the wheel, right?
-This Teachers Pay Teachers (TpT) storefront is full of digital items created specifically with the school nurse in mind!
-The majority of these items are editable and link directly to your Google drive.
-Many school districts allow staff to purchase items from TpT- you'll have to find out if it's possible for you to purchase these items without using your own money.
+Why reinvent the wheel?
+This Teachers Pay Teachers (TpT) storefront is packed with digital resources specifically designed for school nurses.
+Most items are editable and integrate seamlessly with Google Drive.
+Many school districts permit staff to buy from TpT, so check if you can purchase these valuable school nurse resources without using personal funds.
 There are many FREE items in The School Nurse TpT store too- take a look.

 SCHOOL NURSE RESOURCE BOOKS

-I love the convenience of online searches, but I also really appreciate a great resource book that can be held in my hands.
+I love the convenience of online searches, but I also really appreciate a great resource book that I can hold in my hands.
 Can you relate?
+For school nurses, having a reliable book to reference can make a big difference in our daily routines.
+Whether it's a quick guide, a detailed health assessment manual, or an emergency care handbook, these tangible resources are so valuable.
+Check out this curated list of essential school nurse books that will help you stay on top of the latest nursing protocols and procedures.
 If so, check out this list of school nurse resource books.

 MEDICATION SUPPLIES